 In my professional work, particularly with large distributed systems and supercomputing, I have frequently seen issues with scalability.
 Often it becomes difficult to scale up performance with problem size.
 Cloud providers like Google and Amazon.com have addressed many problems that we thought were intractable in the past, as has the application of massively parallel processing to many traditional supercomputer applications.
 But the ugly truth is that cloud/MPP really only solves problems that are "embarrassingly parallel", that is, that naturally break up into many small and mostly independent parts.
 (I've written about this in Post-Modern Deck Construction.)

-Many problems will remain intractable because they fall under the NP category: the only algorithms that are known to solve them run in "Non-Polynomial" time, which is to say, they scale, for example, exponentially with problem size.
+Many problems will remain intractable because they fall under the NP category: the only algorithms that are known to solve them run in "Non-Deterministic Polynomial" time (thanks to my old friend David Hemmendinger for that correction), which is to say, they scale, for example, exponentially with problem size.
 There are lots of problems that are in the NP category.
 Lucky for all of us, encryption and decryption is in the P category, while cryptographic code breaking is (so far) NP.
 True, encryption become easier to break as processing power increases, but adding a few more bits to the key increases the work necessary to crack codes exponentially.